(Pictured: 2013-14 Staff Members Ms. Kasey Fraser-Smith, Ms. Cecilia Larson,

 Office of Student Conduct (OSC) works with the

-Dean of Students, Dr. Dennis Holt, to administer the Statement of Student Rights and Code of
+Dean of Students, Dr. Deborah Below, to administer the Statement of Student Rights and Code of

 Student Conduct, which outlines the rights and responsibilities of the student

 body at Southeast.
 The OSC collaborates with a number of offices within